navcoin/NavHub/content/news/2018-06-06-navcoin-core-4-2-0-released-navcoin-around-the-world.md

 <https://navcoin.org/navcoin-core/>

 Hash512 (on Discord) is working hard on his NavM8 stakebox project.
 His latest focus has been on developing an automatic price adjustment mechanism that responds to the varying value of NavCoin.
 The idea is that nobody has to pay too much for their NavM8.
-Look out for updates in the M8 channel on Discord or check it out here.
+Look out for updates in the M8 channel on Discord or check it out here:

 <https://navcoinm8.com/buy/h96pro>